 For example, in writing this blog, I can practice writing, editing videos, designing images, online marketing and running a business all at once!

 I had no idea this book existed.
 Found it randomly on Blinkist, and am really happy about it!
 I love the name, the message, and Leonardo’s simple three-step framework for finding your calling – it’s very practical.
 I like practicality.
-This book is definitely a hidden champion.
+The Da Vinci Curse is definitely a hidden champion.
 If you think you have many talents, go give this a read!

 What else can you learn from the blinks?